skip-mev/skip-go/.changeset/breezy-eagles-like.md

 "@skip-go/client": patch
 ---

-Add timeoutTx explorerLink for ibcTransfers that have been timedout
+Add timeoutTx explorerLink for ibcTransfers that have been timedout, Fix Axelar explorerLinks